 - 4.1 The drafting of this Strategy also reflects the need to ensure conformity with the following legal developments: - 4.2 Regulation of Investigatory Powers Act (RIPA) 2000.
 Any investigations that involve directed surveillance or the use of covert intelligence sources must be undertaken in accordance with RIPA.
 RIPA was introduced in parallel with the Human Rights Act, which (inter alia) sought to ensure rights to privacy and a fair trial.
 RIPA makes lawful certain actions by public authorities (Schedule 1) provided that they are properly authorised.
 In particular, RIPA requires that in each case authority must be given by prescribed persons using designated forms.
 The use of directed surveillance is not restricted to Internal Audit investigations but extends to benefit fraud investigations, noise nuisance, planning and other areas.
-The Council has approved specific policies in relation to RIPA which must be complied with in all circumstances. - 4.3 Local Government Act 2000 (Part III).
-Under this Act, any allegation made against members of the Council should be referred to the Monitoring Officer for investigation and referral to the Standards Committee and Standards Board for England.
-This in turn may lead to investigation by an external Ethical Standards Officer.
-Any such allegations that are brought to the attention of the Head of Finance or Head of Human Resources should be referred directly to the Monitoring Officer.
+The Council has approved specific policies in relation to RIPA which must be complied with in all circumstances. - 4.3 Local Government Act 2000 (as amended) (Part III).
+Under this Act, any allegation made against members of the Council should be referred to the Monitoring Officer for investigation.
+Any such allegations that are brought to the attention of the Head of Finance and Property or Head of People and Policy should be referred directly to the Monitoring Officer.

-B. FRAUD PREVENTION & DETECTION STRATEGY
+B. FRAUD PREVENTION AND DETECTION STRATEGY